Two Bags or Three?

 Water all plants daily for the first week.

-Once established, water the plants a few times a week as recommended by the grower.
-If you have any plant care questions, ask a Lowe’s associate.
+Once established, water the plants a few times a week as recommended by the plant tag.